wamidgette/SAHWebsite/README.md

 ### Jobs

-    This portal will display all job position availables and details.
+ -This portal will display all job position availables and details.
 The CRUD is working.
 The job list and the details can be accesed by everyone.
 The create, delete and update functionality only applies to Admin role.

 ### Application